hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 **Snapshot**

-- Be sure that the mounted volume being used is automatically mounted automatically on start.
-For instance with AWS, this means having it attached to the EC2 instance as well as being mounted to a path in Linux.
+- Be sure that the mounted volume being used is automatically mounted on start.
+For example with AWS this means having it attached to the EC2 instance as well as being mounted to a path in Linux.

 - Perform the initial installation of the product, including entering the